Lifting representations of finite reductive groups II: Explicit conorms: Introduction

-However, there are several situations where one can make $\dnorm$ even more explicit.
-For example, sometimes $\dnorm$ can be expressed as a composition of potentially simpler functions, and sometimes either $\dnorm$ or one of these factors can be refined to an actual morphism of groups.
+However, there are several situations where one can make $\dnorm$ (and thus $\dnormst$) even more explicit.
+First, one can sometimes express a given parascopic datum in terms of simpler parascopic data.
+For example, a datum can be factored as a composition of other data (see Definition \ref{defn:composition}) or realized as a Weil restriction of another datum (see Definition \ref{defn:weil-restriction-parascopy}).
+As a consequence, one can express the associated conorm $\dnorm$ in terms of simpler conorms (see Propositions \ref{prop:decomposition-gamma}, \ref{prop:decomp-fixed-pinning}, \ref{prop:product-conorm}, and \ref{lem:conorm-restriction-over-k} for example).

+Second, the $k$-morphism $\dnorm$ of varieties of geometric semisimple conjugacy classes could be compatible with a $k$-morphism of varieties $\map{\dnormfunc}{G^\wedge}{\tilde{G}^\wedge}$ that specializes to a map on all geometric conjugacy classes.
+A morphism of the latter kind gives us an explicit formula for $\dnormst$.
+Moreover, in the Lusztig classification of representations of finite reductive groups, each Lusztig series is further partitioned into ``families'', which can be parametrized by appropriate conjugacy classes in dual groups.
+(See \cite{lusztig:chars-finite}.)
+We would eventually like to lift these families of representations, and having a lifting of all geometric conjugacy classes (in particular, those unipotent classes that commute with a given semisimple element) seems to be a necessary step in this program.

+We now consider some situations where we can factor $\dnorm$ as mentioned above.
+First, given a subnormal series for $\Gamma$, one can express the map $\dnorm$ as a composition of maps associated to the subquotients of $\Gamma$ (Proposition \ref{prop:decomposition-gamma}).
+Thus, it is enough to understand the situations where $\Gamma$ is simple or trivial.

+Second, suppose we fix a parascopic datum for $(\tilde G, \Gamma, G)$, and consider all groups $\univ G$ such that our datum is parascopic for $(\tilde{G},\Gamma,\univ G)$.
+If $\tilde{G}$ is $k$-quasisplit, then under some hypotheses on the action of $\Gamma$, there is a choice of $\univ{G}$ that is universal in the sense that our datum for $(\tilde{G},\Gamma,G)$ always factors in a canonical way through our datum for $(\tilde{G},\Gamma,\univ{G})$.
+(See Proposition \ref{prop:decomp-fixed-pinning}.)
+Roughly, speaking, $\univ{G}$ is the group we obtain if we extend the action of $\Gamma$ to one on all of $\tilde{G}$ that fixes a pinning and consider the connected part of the group of fixed points of this action.